Should You Take the GMAT or GRE?

 Take the GMAT if…

 1) You’re reasonably confident in both the core math concepts and skills and in your ability to reason your way through questions.
-Over the course of 37 adaptive questions, that ability will be your competitive advantage against the global pool of GMAT test takers.
-Because of the nature of the scoring algorithm, you’ll go into the exam knowing you won’t have to get every question right, so you can afford to make a mistake or take a guess every now and then, knowing that all the while your true ability is still being measured.
+Over the course of 31 adaptive questions, those abilities and skills will be your competitive advantage against the global pool of GMAT test takers.
+Because of the nature of the scoring algorithm, you’ll go into the exam knowing you won’t have to get every question right, so you can afford to make a mistake or take an educated guess every now and then, knowing that all the while your true level of ability and performance is still being measured.

 2) You’re comfortable with uncertainty.
-The GRE definitely feels more “controlled” than the GMAT, as it allows you to use an on-screen calculator during the Quant section and to skip and return to questions you may be unsure on.
-The GMAT forces you to complete each question, without those extra tools, to the best of your ability before moving on to the next one for the 62 minutes you are given per section without those extra tools.
-Taking the GMAT will not feel as comfortable as taking the GRE, but if you’re ok with that, then this will be a competitive advantage.
+The GRE definitely feels more “controlled” in many ways than does the GMAT, as it allows you to use an on-screen calculator during the Quant section and to bookmark, skip, and return to questions you may be unsure on.
+The GMAT forces you to complete each question, without those extra tools, to the best of your ability before moving on to the next one for the 62 minutes you are given for the Quant section.
+Working through the various sections of the GMAT will not feel as comfortable as working through them on the GRE, but if you’re confident you can handle that, then you can consider this a competitive advantage.

 Take the GRE if…

 1) You’re intimidated by GMAT math.
-The GRE is much more straightforward than the GMAT in the Quantitative section, and will let you apply content knowledge to answer a question without requiring more clever reasoning or more difficult interpretation of the question itself.
+The GRE is much more straightforward than the GMAT in the Quantitative section, and will allow you to apply content knowledge to answer a question without requiring more clever reasoning or more difficult interpretation of the question itself.

-3) You have bigger-than-average vocabulary.
+3) You have a more-voluminous-than-average vocabulary.
 If you have a large vocabulary or if you aced the vocabulary questions on the old version of the SAT, you should be very comfortable handling the comparatively heavy emphasis on vocabulary-based questions you’ll encounter in the Verbal section of the GRE.

 4) You enjoyed formal logic classes in high school or college.
-Especially if you excelled in a philosophy class, there is a good chance you will be able to handle the GRE’s more formal logic challenges.
+Especially if you excelled in a philosophy or symbolic logic class, there is a very good chance you will be able to handle the GRE’s more formal logic challenges.

 5) You feel more comfortable previewing questions in a passage before you read it.
-Some test takers feel much more comfortable knowing all of the questions before they dig into a Reading Comprehension question.
-If this sounds like you, then you will prefer the GRE’s approach with these questions (remember, the GMAT only allows you to know one question at a time).
+Some test takers feel much more comfortable knowing all of the questions in store for them before they dig into a Reading Comprehension passage.
+If this sounds like you, then you will likely prefer the GRE’s approach with these questions (remember, the GMAT only allows you to know one question at a time).

 So Should You Take the GMAT or the GRE?

 The truth is that the GMAT and the GRE are actually much more similar than they are different, especially since the the GRE underwent significant revision in 2011.
-With that in mind, take care to be aware that some of the advice that you still see out there may be significantly out of date since it was written back when the two tests were much more different from one another.
+With that in mind, take care to be aware that some of the advice that you still see out there on various sites may be significantly out of date since it was written back when the two tests were much more different from one another.
 These days, the GMAT and the GRE are not two radically different tests but two similar exams with slightly different emphases, and we almost never meet a student who is likely to perform extremely well on one exam but extremely poorly on the other.
 Choosing which test to take is not a question of “will the GMAT or the GRE allow me to achieve a score that is good enough for my purposes?” but of “which exam plays more to my strengths, allowing me to maximize my score?”
 It is likely that you will be able to succeed with either exam, but every little bit helps, and choosing the correct exam for you will help you get the most of the test, improving your candidacy at your target schools.

-With that said, if you’re completely undecided about which test to take, and you’re sure that business school is in your plans, then go with the GMAT.
-It helps to show that you’re serious about earning an MBA, which is especially critical if other aspects of your profile may make you look like an unusual or uncommitted candidate.
+With that said, if you’re completely undecided about which test you should take, and you’re sure that business school is in your future plans, then go with the GMAT.
+It helps to show that you’re serious about earning an MBA, (this is especially critical if other aspects of your profile may make you look like an unusual or uncommitted candidate).
 Anything that shows you’re serious about business school can only help your candidacy.